SybilSystem001/open_manipulator_x/README.md

 - **Integration of MoveIt 2 for Enhanced Motion Planning**
 - **Graphical User Interface (GUI) Implementation and Support**
-- **Teleoperation (Teleop) Capabilities**
-- **Leader-Follower Control Mechanism with Gravity Compensation for Imitation Learning**

 # **OpenMANIPULATOR User Guide**

 ## **1. Introduction**

-The **OMY** is a 6-DOF robotic arm designed for advanced robotic manipulation tasks.
+The **OMX** is a 4-DOF robotic arm designed for advanced robotic manipulation tasks.
 This ROS 2 package provides seamless integration, enhanced control, and versatile functionality for simulation and hardware applications.

 ## **2. Installation Methods**